chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 `Simba chooses to run headstrong into the "test" and force his way into becoming king, which allows Scar to attempt murder on Simba and Mufasa, and then assume the throne as sole heir.`

-`But if Simba had chosen to run away from pursuing kingship and not do the "wildebeest test", then Scar could slowly whittle away at his confidence, until Simba is too afraid to ever take up the throne, leaving Scar the sole heir to the throne.
+`But if Simba had chosen to run away from pursuing kingship and not do the "wildebeest test", then Scar could slowly whittle away at his confidence, until Simba becomes too afraid to ever take up the throne, leaving Scar the sole heir to the throne after somehow disposing of Mufasa.
 Scar wins, either ways.`

 #### Run-away vs. learn-from

-As per the original script, what happens afterwards is that Mufasa sacrifices himself to save Simba from the stampede. **`This result is a mix of the two planned outcomes: Mufasa is murdered but Simba is saved—so Scar can go back to his original plan to guilt trip Simba into leaving Pride Lands and giving up pursuit of the throne.`**
+As per the original script, what happens afterwards is that Mufasa sacrifices himself to save Simba from the stampede. **`This result is a mix of the two planned outcomes: Mufasa is murdered but Simba is saved—so Scar can go back to his original plan to guilt-trip Simba into leaving Pride Lands and giving up pursuit of the throne.`**

 In self-exile, Simba has discarded the brute-force-through-mistakes ideology, since it clearly didn't work, twice, and you can finally empathize why Simba is so confident towards Nala that you should just run away from every mistake and have no worries.
 In Simba's experience so far, facing mistakes always led to someone getting hurt, and Hakuna Matata was the only other alternative.
 Having Scar outright present this shallow A-or-B dichotomy to Simba is what holds Simba back from ever growing.